convertigo/c8oprj-lib-baserow/readme.md

 ### formssource_GetFieldValues

-Get all possible values for a given field to feed a Select
+Retrieve all possible values from a dropdown list.

 **variables**